metrorailings/OwlBlog/content/posts/postseason-review-saints.md

 ### Does the team feature a reliable field goal kicker?

 Yes.
 Will Lutz has been solid this year outside of one bad game against the Bears.
+I'm not sure if the Soldier Field turf played a role in that game though...

 ***

 ### Does the defense feature at least one elite player in its backfield?

+Yes, Marshon Lattimore.

 ***